20 Nov That’s why eye coordination is so important

 The good news is that with eye training we can significantly reduce eye coordination problems within a few weeks.

-A study by the American Optometric Association tested the eye coordination of visual training patients before and after eye training.
+A study by the American Optometric Association tested the visual training patients before and after eye training.
 Previously, only 6% of patients were able to pass the eye test.
 After eye training it was 96%.
-Our eye coordination exercises are well proven and have been successful for decades.
+Our exercises are well proven and have been successful for decades.
 We would like to briefly introduce one of them to you: